Become a Burns Fellow

 How to Apply

-Students apply to the Burns Fellowship as part of their application to one of Notre Dame’s Ph.D. programs (Economics, Political Science, Psychology, or Sociology).
-On the “Uploads” page of the application, students should submit a 300-word statement of interest describing their fit with the fellowship, and elaborating on their interests in educational practices, programs, and policies.
+Students apply to the Burns Fellowship as part of their application to one of Notre Dame’s Ph.D. programs (e.g., Computer Science and Engineering, Economics, Political Science, Psychology, or Sociology).
+On the “Uploads” page of the application, students should submit a 300-word statement of interest describing their fit with the fellowship, and elaborating on their interests in student learning and/or educational practices, programs, and policies.

-After departments screen candidates, the ND PIER Program Committee will review applications and admit students across affiliated departments and faculty.
+After departments screen candidates, the ND PIER Steering Committee will review applications and admit students across affiliated departments and faculty.

 Learn more